When I first stepped into the world of CNCs, I was overwhelmed by the many software programs used in the process.

 The Easel software from Inventables is a truly all-in-one software that lets you do everything from CAD, CAM, and Control within a single software.

-Easel is web-based software and doesn’t require you to install any software and therefore, it can run on almost any computer with an active Internet connection.
+It is web-based software and doesn’t require you to install any software; therefore, it can run on almost any computer with an active Internet connection.

-Easel software has a monthly subscription fee of around $20 per month and a yearly subscription for around $13 per month.
+Easel Pro has a monthly subscription fee of around $25 per month, or you can get a yearly subscription for around $21 per month.